r0sh1ddy/Depression-Anxiety-predictor-for-High-School-Students-in-Kenya/README_streamlit.md

 ## Overview

-This is an **interactive AI-powered screening tool** for assessing depression (PHQ-8) and anxiety (GAD-7) symptoms among high school students in Kenya.
+This is an **Interactive ensemble tool** for assessing depression (PHQ-8) and anxiety (GAD-7) symptoms among high school students in Kenya.
 The application uses machine learning models trained on real data to provide personalized mental health assessments.

 > **IMPORTANT:** This is a **screening tool**, NOT a diagnostic instrument.
 If you are concerned about your mental health, please contact a qualified healthcare professional.